me-box/zestdb/docs/README.md

 #### Performance

-ZestDB has been designed to provide fast writes but can also support fast reads using the ```/ts/<id>/last``` API when the data in a time series is in ascending order or ```/ts/<id>/first``` API when the data in a time series is in descending order.
-This feature relies on reading values directly from memory and will begin functioning after an initial warm up period at startup.
+ZestDB has been designed to provide fast writes but can also support fast reads depending on the API call and whether or not data was cached in memory.

 ### Interprocess communication (IPC)